Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: BACKGROUND AND NOTATION

 \subsection{Sample compression theory}

-Let $h=A(S)$ be the output of algorithm $A$ applied to a dataset $S$.
-In order to have guarantees on the generalization performance of $h$ using the sample compression theory, we need to be able to rewrite $h$ as a function of a subset of $S$, called the compression set, and a message.
-We define the compression set and the message in what follows.
+Let the predictor $h=A(S)$ be the output of a learning algorithm $A$ applied to a dataset $S$.
+In order to obtain guarantees on the generalization performance of $h$ using the sample compression theory, we need to be able to uniquely define $h$ as a function (the reconstruction function) of a subset of~$S$ (the compression set) and a complementary sequence of information (the message).